Andyinater/AutoGen_IterativeCoding/README.md

 # How it Works

-* Writing and reading information outside of the conversation's context window lets the user clear the window and reduce token usage – without losing valuable context for agents.
+* Writing and reading information outside of the conversation's context window lets the user reset the window and reduce token usage – without losing valuable context for agents.
 * Creating a project plan and presenting it to agents on every iteration keeps the scope focused.
 * Presenting only the latest version of code and comments prevents agents from getting 'distracted' by previously faulty code or now-irrelevant comments.